njordsoevik/Hunt-the-Wumpus/README.md

 # Hunt-the-Wumpus

 About/Overview
 The world for this game consists of a dungeon, a network of tunnels and caves that are interconnected.
 Players can explore the entire world by traveling from cave to cave through the tunnels that connect them.
 The dungeon contains treasure, arrows, and a monster called an Otyugh.
 The player must reach the end square to win, without dying to an Otyugh.
+The dungeon also contains a thief, who will steal the player's treasure when first encountered.

 List of features
 1. Dungeon
 	a.
 A dungeon is created with a certain set of rows, columns, interconnectivity, the percent of treasure, the percent of arrows, the number of Otyughs, and an option for wrapping.
 	b.
 Wrapping will allow dungeon locations to "wrap" to the other sides of the grid.